agspoon/PiKVM-PWM-Fan/README.md

 ### Hardware Mods

 The 30mm fan that comes with the kit is a 2-wire fan, so implementing PWM control is not as simple as connecting it to the RPi PWM control interface.
-The fan sinks more current than is safely available from the RPi GPIO drivers, so an intermediary component is required to provide the necessary current amplification.
+The fan sinks more current than is safely available from the RPi GPIO drivers, and requires 5V instead of the GPIO 3.3V output.
+An intermediary component is required to provide the necessary voltage and current.

 I settled on the [EZ Fan2](https://www.tindie.com/products/jeremycook/ez-fan2-tiny-raspberry-pi-fan-controller), though there are probably more to choose from.
 This device is very small, and is easy to tuck into the tight space within the enclosure.